 - Restaurants & Takeaways with a Poor Hygiene Rating

-- Some businesses fail inspections and instead of making improvements, they opt for a shortcut—displaying a hygiene rating sticker that misrepresents their rating.
+- Some businesses fail their inspection and instead of making improvements, they opt for a shortcut—displaying a hygiene rating sticker that misrepresents their rating.

 - A recent 2025 undercover investigation by ITV Wales found that over 150 food businesses across Wales were displaying either an incorrect hygiene rating sticker, or no hygiene rating sticker at all.